Igor Galynker, MD Email Igor Galynker

 - Mount Sinai Beth Israel

-Galynker received his medical degree in 1988 from the Albert Einstein College of Medicine, where he was elected into the Alpha Omega Alpha Honor Medical Society, and completed his psychiatry residency at Mount Sinai Medical Center.
-He has since worked at Mount Sinai Beth Israel in Manhattan (previously Beth Israel Medical Center), where he is the Associate Chairman for Research in the Department of Psychiatry and Behavioral Sciences, the Director of the Division of Biological Psychiatry, and the director of the Zirinsky Mood Disorders Center and the Richard and Cynthia Zirinsky Center for Bipolar.
+Dr. Igor Galynker, MD, PhD, is the Associate Chairman for Research in the Department of Psychiatry at Mount Sinai Beth Israel, and is the Founder and Director of the Richard and Cynthia Zirinsky Family Center for Bipolar.
+He is a Professor of Psychiatry at the Icahn School of Medicine.
+He received his PhD in Chemistry from Columbia University and his medical degree from the Albert Einstein College of Medicine, where he was elected into the Alpha Omega Alpha Honor Medical Society and completed his psychiatry residency at Mount Sinai Medical Center.
+He has since worked at Mount Sinai Beth Israel in Manhattan (previously Beth Israel Medical Center), where he is the Associate Chairman for Research in the Department of Psychiatry and Behavioral Sciences.

 Psychiatry, American Board of Psychiatry and Neurology